ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 ### Security and Compliance

-To integrate the toolchain with the Security and Compliance Service, you need to provide a project name and the evidence locker repository name for the Fortress data collector.
+To integrate the toolchain with the Security and Compliance Service, you need to provide a project name and the evidence locker repository name for the Security and Compliance data collector.

 | ![Security and Compliance without Trigger](./images/devsecops_set-up_cd_SCC.png) |
 | :--: |